WRF-GC/documentation/docs/source/extra-diagnostics.rst

 Limited support for GEOS-Chem diagnostics
 ------------------------------------------

-The following GEOS-Chem diagnostics are supported in a limited way:
+The following GEOS-Chem diagnostics (from `the GEOS-Chem netCDF/History diagnostics list <http://wiki.seas.harvard.edu/geos-chem/index.php/Collections_for_History_diagnostics>`_) are supported in a limited way:

 .. list-table:: Limited GEOS-Chem diagnostics supported
    :widths: 50 25 25